Previous

 Wizard Mode - PhotoRobot User Support Manual

-PhotoRobot Touch is a software application to support iPhone product photography with PhotoRobot Controls App (further referred to as “CAPP”).
-The mobile app enables the use of an iPhone as an external wireless camera for handheld photos, or for the tethered shooting of 360 spins.
+This PhotoRobot User Support Manual describes the installation, requirements, and functionality of the PhotoRobot Touch App.
+PhotoRobot Touch is an iOS application that connects to PhotoRobot Controls App (further referred to as “CAPP”).
+Touch enables the use of an iPhone as an external wireless camera for handheld product photos.
+That, or the tethered shooting of 360 product spins.
 It supports batch handheld product photography in unrestricted or template-based capture modes, and features automatic upload to the Cloud version of CAPP for PhotoRobot automated post-processing and publishing.

 Note: PhotoRobot Touch functions in the Cloud version of CAPP only, and does not function with the local version of CAPP.
 Connected iPhones must communicate with the software through the Cloud.
 Although, using the Cloud version of CAPP will still automatically transfer data to the local computer.
 For example, thumbnails synchronize automatically.
 However, full resolution outputs must be downloaded in the local version of CAPP by clicking a download button.